PoslinskiNet/ember-testing-guide/README.md

 ember install ember-test-selectors
 ```

-What `ember-test-selectors` does, it allows us to add a proper data attribute within our templates which will work as an identifier in our tests.
-The cool thing about it is the fact, that we won't have to rely on id's or classes (simply DOM selectors) of our DOM elements that can change over time.
-Instead of that, we will use data attributes that will be enabled only in the testing environment (in the production build they are stripped) and even if we change the styling of our component it can still work without any extra changes in the test - which is the goal.
+What `ember-test-selectors` does, is allowing us to add a proper data attribute within our templates.
+It  will work as an identifier in our tests.
+The cool thing about it is the fact, that we won't have to rely on id's or classes (simply DOM selectors) of our DOM elements which  can change over time.
+Instead of that, we will use data attributes that will be enabled only in the testing environment (in the production build they are stripped).
+Even if we change the styling of our component it can still work without any extra changes in the test - and it is our goal.

 After adding the ember-test-selectors add-on you are able to use `data-test-*` attributes in your templates, which are automatically removed from production builds: